while having fun

 Basics on the topic Making Predictions

-Making Predictions in Reading
+The Art of Making Predictions in Texts

-Making Predictions Reading Strategy - Summary
+Making Predictions in Text – Summary

 Transcript Making Predictions